Joe Biden and Vladimir Putin hold 'constructive' phone call | DW | 30.12.2021

 US President Joe Biden spoke with his Russian counterpart Vladimir Putin for almost an hour on Thursday, agreeing to continue and advance their dialogue ahead of a meeting in Geneva early next year.

-The call came amid growing Western concern over Russia's troop buildup near Ukraine, a simmering crisis that's recently deepened as the Kremlin has stiffened its demands for increased security guarantees.
+Their second call this month came amid growing Western concern over Russia's troop buildup near Ukraine.
+The simmering crisis has recently deepened as the Kremlin stiffened its demands for increased security guarantees.

 "We are in principle satisfied with the contact that took place, with the negotiations, because they were frank, substantive, and specific.
 I would say that the general direction of the conversation was quite constructive," Russian spokesman Yury Ushakov told reporters after the meeting.